How to Visit China Visa Free 2025 & Things to Know Before Visiting China

 Logistically speaking, China is definitely not an easy destination to navigate.
 The basic tools used in daily life are completely different from most parts of the world.
-Here’s a hands-on guide to help you prepare for your China trip, focusing on essential logistics for foreign tourists.

 Step 1.
 Check the visa requirement to see if you can visit China visa-free